 End your day with a drink and relax at the banana Bender hotel before beginning your journey back to Brisbane.

 21 Fun Things to do in Brisbane for Backpackers & Outdoor Enthusiasts

 No matter what you decide to do, you will be spoilt for choice when it comes to fun things to do in Brisbane.

-Hopefully our tips have provided some greater guidance around some of the best things to do in Brisbane, and inspiration on things you can tick off the bucket list for your next trip.
+Hopefully our tips have provided some greater guidance around some of the best Brisbane activities to enjoy while backpacking in the CBD, and inspiration around experiences to tick off your bucket list.

 Happy travelling and remember, continue living life adventurously.